python/mypy/docs/source/generics.rst

    def first(seq: Sequence[T]) -> T:
        return seq[0]

-As with generic classes, the type variable can be replaced with any type.
-That means ``first`` can be used with any sequence type, and the return type is derived from the sequence item type.
-For example:
+As with generic classes, the type parameter ``T`` can be replaced with any type.
+That means ``first`` can be passed an argument with any sequence type, and the return type is derived from the sequence item type.
+Example:

 .. code-block:: python

    reveal_type(first([1, 2, 3]))   # Revealed type is "builtins.int"
-   reveal_type(first(['a', 'b']))  # Revealed type is "builtins.str"
+   reveal_type(first(('a', 'b')))  # Revealed type is "builtins.str"

 When using the legacy syntax, a single definition of a type variable (such as ``T`` above) can be used in multiple generic functions or classes.
-In this example we use the same type variable in two generic
+In this example we use the same type variable in two generic functions to declarare type parameters:
-functions:

 .. code-block:: python

    from typing import TypeVar, Sequence

-   T = TypeVar('T')      # Declare type variable
+   T = TypeVar('T')      # Define type variable

    def first(seq: Sequence[T]) -> T:
        return seq[0]